Heinrich Helferich

 Heinrich Helferich (4 May 1851 in Tübingen – 18 December 1945 in Eisenach) was a German surgeon.
 He was the father of chemist Burckhardt Helferich (1887–1982).

-He studied medicine at the universities of Munich and Leipzig, receiving his doctorate at Munich in 1874.
-Following graduation, he worked as an assistant to Christian Wilhelm Braune and Karl Thiersch at the University of Leipzig, obtaining his habilitation for surgery in 1877.
-In 1879 he returned to Munich as director of the university surgical polyclinic.
-In 1884 he became an associate professor, and during the following year, relocated to the University of Greifswald as a full professor and director of the surgical clinic.
-In 1899 he succeeded Friedrich von Esmarch as chair of surgery at the University of Kiel.
+He studied medicine at the Ludwig-Maximilians-Universität München and Leipzig University, receiving his doctorate at the Ludwig-Maximilians-Universität München in 1874.
+Following graduation, he worked as an assistant to Christian Wilhelm Braune and Karl Thiersch at Leipzig University, obtaining his habilitation for surgery in 1877.
+In 1879, he returned to the Ludwig-Maximilians-Universität München as director of the university surgical polyclinic.
+In 1884, he became an associate professor, and during the following year, relocated to the University of Greifswald as a full professor and director of the surgical clinic.
+In 1899, he succeeded Friedrich von Esmarch as chair of surgery at Kiel University.